Seven Kingdoms (band)

 Seven Kingdoms are an American power metal band from DeLand, Florida.
-The band was formed in DeLand in 2007 by guitarist Camden Cruz and vocalist Bryan Edwards, after they parted with their previous band, This Solemn Vow.
-The band has shifted lineups repeatedly, and currently includes guitarists Cruz and Kevin Byrd, drummer Keith Byrd, vocalist Sabrina Valentine, and bassist Aaron Sluss.
+The band was formed in DeLand in 2007 by guitarist Camden Cruz and vocalist Lux Edwards, after they parted with their previous band, This Solemn Vow.
+The band has shifted lineups repeatedly, and currently includes guitarists Cruz and Kevin Byrd, vocalist Sabrina Valentine (Cruz's wife) and touring drummer Colton Zeitler.

 The band, in an early lineup, recorded their independent debut album, Brothers of the Night, in late 2007.
 The album was heavily inspired by the writings of fantasy novelist George R. R. Martin.
 Their second album, Seven Kingdoms, featuring the current lineup, was released by Nightmare Recordings in July 2010.

 Since their formation, the band has played several shows throughout the United States and Canada, including international showcase ProgPower USA in Atlanta (September 2010).